wikipathways/wikipathways-api-client-py/README.md

 cd wikipathways-api-client-py
 ```

-Install [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/install.html) and create a new virtualenv:
+Install [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/install.html) and create a new virtualenv (if `pip` is available on your system, the virtualenvwrapper steps are optional):

 ```bash
 mkvirtualenv your_preferred_name